wobo-gavin/repo0312/docs/faq.rst

 Why am I getting an SSL verification error?
 ===========================================

-You need to specify the path on disk to the CA bundle used by /* Replaced /* Replaced Guzzle */ */ for verifying the peer certificate.
+You need to specify the path on disk to the CA bundle used by /* Replaced Guzzle */ for verifying the peer certificate.
 See :ref:`verify-option`.